FleetOpsClub logo

 One Step GPS is best for

-One Step GPS is best for small to mid-sized fleets that need reliable GPS tracking without the cost or complexity of a full telematics platform.
-The clearest fit is a service fleet, delivery operation, or contractor fleet with 5 to 100 vehicles that wants real-time location data, geofencing, and basic alerts at the lowest possible monthly cost.
+Small to mid-sized fleets (5–100 vehicles) that need GPS tracking without the cost or complexity of a full telematics platform.
+Best for service fleets, delivery operations, or contractor fleets that want real-time location, geofencing, and basic alerts at the lowest monthly cost.

 Why One Step GPS stands out

-One Step GPS stands out because it eliminates the two biggest friction points in fleet tracking: high monthly costs and long-term contracts.
-At $14 per vehicle per month with no contracts, the product removes the financial risk that keeps many small fleets from adopting GPS tracking at all.
+One Step GPS eliminates the two biggest friction points in fleet tracking: high monthly costs and long-term contracts.
+At $14/vehicle/month with no contracts, it removes the financial risk that keeps many small fleets from adopting GPS tracking at all.

 Main tradeoff with One Step GPS